State Dept. Won't Say New Diplomat's Claim Of 'No-Go Zones' In Europe Was Wrong

 Hoekstra's remarks were captured on video:

 "The Islamic movement has now gotten to a point where they have put Europe into chaos.
 Chaos in the Netherlands.
 There are cars being burned.
 There are politicians that are being burned. ...
 With the influx of the Islamic community — and yes, there are no-go zones in the Netherlands.
 All right?
 There are no-go zones in France.
 There are no-go zones. ...
-So there are no go zones in Britain as well, but they are tearing the Dutch apart politically."
+So there are no-go zones in Britain as well, but they are tearing the Dutch apart politically."

-At a tense news conference at The Hague on Wednesday, Hoekstra told reporters he had already "expressed my regrets and my apology for the comments that I made.
+At a tense news conference at The Hague on Wednesday, Hoekstra told reporters that he had already "expressed my regrets and my apology for the comments that I made.
 And I'm not revisiting the issue."

 "Are politicians being burned in the Netherlands in the past?
 Is that something you believe?
 Yes or no," a reporter asked the U.S. diplomat, in an Associated Press video of the conference.

 "I'm not revisiting the issue," Hoekstra said again, adding that he had expressed regret and apology.
-After multiple reporters asked similar questions about the 2015 statement, Hoekstra eventually stopped responding.
+After multiple reporters asked similar questions about the 2015 statement, Hoekstra stopped responding.

 In December, a Dutch news crew asked Hoekstra about his 2015 comments, to which he replied that he "never said that."
 In a unique move, he later denied his denial of the comments, according to CNN.